kfox/dotfiles/README.md

   3. With an argument like username/repo, e.g. `tpope/vim-vinegar`, it
      will just open that repo

-* `gpr` will compare the current branch to another branch on github.com, assuming you're in a repo
+* `gpr` will open a pull request on github.com for the current branch if your current working directory is part of a local git repository.

 ##### Environment

-Lots of environment variables are set to do many things.

 * The main thing here is the git-repo-friendly prompt courtesy of [bash-git-prompt](https://github.com/magicmonty/bash-git-prompt).
 You